-The Paralegal Association of Florida, Inc. (PAF), is a professional association of approximately 1,000 paralegals from around the State of Florida.
+The Paralegal Association of Florida, Inc. (PAF), is a professional association of over 800 paralegals from around the State of Florida.
 Formed in 1976, it is the oldest and largest statewide association in Florida, and one of the oldest affiliate associations of the National Association of Legal Assistants (NALA).
 As a proponent of The Florida Bar’s Florida Registered Paralegal (FRP) Program, PAF is dedicated to providing continuing legal education opportunities to its members.
 We are proud to distinguish ourselves as paralegals and, through PAF, cultivate the paralegal profession.
 Please check out our other pages to learn more about our organization.

 “To inspire and empower paralegals to be productive and successful by providing cutting edge